We have pleasure in presenting the 21st Annual Report together with the FinancialStatement of the Company for the year ended 31st March 2018.

 The details in respect of internal financial control and their adequacy are included inthe Management Discussion & Analysis which forms part of the Corporate GovernanceReport.

 The details pertaining to composition of audit committee are included in the CorporateGovernance Report.

 Pursuant to the provisions of Section 139 of the Act and the rulesframed thereunderM/s.
 Lovelock& Lewes Chartered Accountants were appointed as Statutory Auditors ofthe Company for a period of five years at the 17th Annual General Meeting (AGM) of theCompany held on 8th September 2014 subject to ratification of their appointment at everyAGM.
-Their reappointment for the year 2017-18 is required to be ratified by theshareholders at the ensuing 20th AGM of the Company.
+Their reappointment for the year 2018-19 is required to be ratified by theshareholders at the ensuing 21st AGM of the Company.

-The development and implementation of risk management policy has been covered in themanagement discussion and analysis which forms part of this report.
+The development and implementation of risk management policy has been covered in themanagement discussion and analysis which forms part of the Corporate Governance Report.

 The particulars of loans guarantees and investments have been disclosed in thefinancial statements.